Sustainable Transport

 Finding solutions together

-The joint cooperation statement on climate change between the Netherlands and Aotearoa New Zealand, issued by Prime-Minister Ardern and Prime-Minister Rutte during his visit to New Zealand in October 2019, states the commitment of both countries to explore the contribution of clean hydrogen to the energy transition.
+The joint cooperation statement on climate change between the Netherlands and Aotearoa New Zealand, issued during a Prime Minister visit in October 2019, states the commitment of both countries to explore the contribution of clean hydrogen to the energy transition.
 In particular to help decarbonize the hard-to-abate sectors like industry and heavy-duty transport, and provide long-term energy storage.

 Sparky the first electric tugboat in New Zealand